Bright and Dark States of Light: The quantum Origin of Classical Interference

-In conclusion, we have discussed how a description of multimode light in terms of maximally superradiant or perfectly dark collective states offers a natural interpretation for constructive and destructive interference.
+In conclusion, we have discussed how a description of multi-mode light in terms of maximally superradiant or perfectly dark collective states offers a natural interpretation for constructive and destructive interference.
 Remarkably, this Dicke-like bosonic basis applies to classical and non-classical states of light, thus going beyond the simple classical approach of average fields.
-Differently from the classical approach, where no assumption on the matter is necessary to describe the sum of electromagnetic fields, we have shown that interference are intimately related to the light-matter coupling properties from a quantum perspective, since bright and dark states stem from this coupling.
-One can interpret this as a manifestation of the measurement problem in quantum mechanics, where an observable expectation value also depends on the features of the measuring apparatus~ \cite{davies1981,dodonov2005}.
-Within this framework, we have revisited the double-slit and MZI experiments to provide an explanation of the similarities and differences expected in these interference setups, when employing quantum or classical light fields.
+We have shown that, from a quantum perspective, interference is intimately related to the coupling of light and matter which differs for the bright and dark states.
+This is completely different from the classical description, where no assumption on the matter is necessary to describe the sum of electromagnetic fields.
+One can interpret this as a manifestation of the quantum-measurement process where the expectation value of an observable depends on the measuring apparatus~\cite{davies1981,dodonov2005}.
+Within this framework, we have interpreted the double-slit experiment and the interference of light waves in general in terms of bright and dark states, \textit{i.e.}, using only the corpuscular description of the light and the quantum-mechanical superposition principle.

-Moreover, our approach allowed us to identify a necessary and sufficient condition for an atom in its ground state to couple to a light field.
-While the common wisdom, present in many textbooks, suggests that the coupling of the emitter to light states with zero average electric field is due to the quantum fluctuations of the field, we have shown that this explanation fails for multimode field states.
-Indeed, the true condition for this coupling is a finite projection out of the PDS subspace.
-Oppositely, a light state that only decomposes on PDSs does not couple to the atom, despite its fluctuations.
-These PDSs with nonzero energy thus give rise to a kind of ``dark energy'', which cannot be detected through usual techniques, that is, they are transparent to the atom.